Our Base - Digger's Rest Station

 Since the late 1800’s, Wyndham in the far north of Australia has survived as a frontier town, clinging to a small strip of land between the Cockburn Ranges and the tidal flats of the Cambridge Gulf.
 Drive south of Wyndham for an hour on a four wheel drive road, following the winding path of the King River and you'll come upon Digger's Rest Station.
 First established in the 1930’s as a staging post for Afghan cameleers travelling along the Karunjie Stock Route, it now operates as a cattle station and offers horse trekking and tourism on a small scale.

 For the last 40 years, Digger’s Rest has been home to Roderick Woodland - a third generation, Kimberley-born cattle man.
-With his wife Alida, Roderick breeds cattle and has been operating a tourism business specialising in horse trekking for almost 30 years.
-The rustic station is dotted with extraordinarily shaped boab trees and evidence of an ancient story is all around you.
-Visitors can stay in a range of accommodation including bush huts (with the best views in the east Kimberley) or air conditioned bunkhouse rooms.
+With his wife Alida, Roderick breeds cattle and has been operating a tourism business specialising in horse trekking for over 30 years.
+The rustic station is dotted with extraordinary boab trees and evidence of an ancient story is all around you.
+Visitors can stay in a range of accommodation including bush huts (with the best views in the east Kimberley) or air-conditioned bunkhouse rooms.

 Click here for Digger's Rest Trip Advisor Reviews